 LeVert’s triple-double leads Nets past Spurs

 The triple-double was the first in LeVert's four-year career, and he entered the game with just three career dpuble-doubles.
-Joe Harris added 20 points, with Spencer Dinwiddie and Timothe Luwawu-Cabarrot hitting for 19 points each, Taurean Prince and Chris Chiozza scoring 13 apiece, and DeAndre Jordan and Jarrett Allen tallying 12 points each.
-Jordan also took 10 rebounds for Brooklyn, which remains in seventh place in the Eastern Conference.
+Joe Harris added 20 points, with Spencer Dinwiddie and Timothe Luwawu-Cabarrot totaling 19 points each, Taurean Prince and Chris Chiozza scoring 13 apiece, and DeAndre Jordan and Jarrett Allen tallying 12 points each.
+Jordan also had 10 rebounds for Brooklyn, which remains in seventh place in the Eastern Conference.

-DeMar DeRozan led the Spurs with 24 points on 10-of-13 shooting, adding nine assists.
-Trey Lyles and Derrick White added 19 each, Rudy Gay had 15 points, and Keldon Johnson scored 13 for San Antonio, which fell to 4 1/2 games out of a playoff spot in the Western Conference behind Memphis, which was playing at Dallas Friday night.
-The Spurs were without center LaMarcus Aldridge, who missed his fifth game in a row with a sore shoulder, as well as backup center Jakob Poltl (right knee strain).
+DeMar DeRozan led the Spurs with 24 points on 10-for-13 shooting, adding nine assists.
+Trey Lyles and Derrick White added 19 each, Rudy Gay had 15 points, and Keldon Johnson scored 13 for San Antonio, which trails Memphis by 4 games in the race for the eighth playoff spot in the Western Conference.
+The Spurs were without center LaMarcus Aldridge, who missed his fifth game in a row with a sore shoulder, as well as backup center Jakob Poeltl (right knee strain).

 DeRozan and Lyles led San Antonio with nine points each in the first two periods.
-The Spurs got to within 15 points on two separate occasions in the third quarter before Brooklyn righted itself, scoring 45 points in the period -- the most scored in a quarter against San Antonio this season -- and took a 120-95 lead into the final period.
+The Spurs got within 15 points on two occasions in the third quarter before Brooklyn righted itself, scoring 45 points in the period the most scored in a quarter against San Antonio this season and took a 120-95 lead into the final period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)